Tea-Catj/FishID-ML-on-edge-device-/README.md

-# FishID-ML-on-edge-device-
+# FishIdentifer-tinyML-on-edge-device
-this is a school project
+this is a project for class